SamuGG/repository-template/doc/developer-guide.md

     Configuration file is [.auto-changelog](../.config/.auto-changelog)

-- [localstack](https://docs.localstack.cloud/) emulates AWS cloud services running inside Docker
+- [LocalStack](https://docs.localstack.cloud/) emulates AWS cloud services running inside Docker

     Configuration is in [docker-compose.yml](../.config/docker-compose.yml)

 > Some tools are running inside Docker containers while others, are installed as dependencies in `package.json`.
 You may remove dependencies, commands and configuration files when not planning to use them.

-## Linting Staged Changes
+## Linting staged changes

 We'll use [lint-staged](https://github.com/okonet/lint-staged) to run tasks against staged files.
 It's invoked by the `pre-commit` git hook.